semerdzhiev/tutorials/Visual Studio Code portable/README.md

 1. Right-click anywhere in the blank space.
 1. Choose `New` > `Shortcut` from the context menu.
 1. In the "Create shortcut" dialog click the `[Browse]` button.
-1. Navigate to the installation directory and select Visual Studio Code's executable (`Code.exe`).
+1. Navigate to the installation directory, then to `bin\` and select the `code.cmd` script.
 Press the `[OK]` button and finish the final steps of the shortcut creation wizard.

 <div id="update" />